 Supplier consolidation involves reducing the number of suppliers used for a particular component or material.
 This can lead to:

-As always, technology is making all the difference across all industries and functions, and that’s no different when it comes to procurement and BOMs.
+As always, technology is making all the difference across all industries and functions, and that’s no different when it comes to procurement and BOM management tools.
 The following technologies are helping to improve processes and reduce costs:

 Artificial intelligence (AI) can be used to: